18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 Long Odds Meaning

 Long and short odds are also known as odds on, and odds against, but they mean the same thing.
 Long odds are typically shown on a betting site on a betting market where the outcome isn’t very likely.
-A good example of long odds being offered would be if a football team in the National League were set to face Premier League side Liverpool.
-Liverpool would be the big favourites to win that match with the quality they have in their team, so the team in the National League they were taking on would be available to win at long odds with the majority of leading betting sites.
+A good example of long odds being offered would be if a football team in the National League or near the bottom of League Two were set to face a Premier League giant like Liverpool or Man City.
+Liverpool or Man City would be the sizeable favourites to win that match with the quality they have in their team, so the team in the National League or in League Two that they are taking on would be available to win at long odds with most leading betting sites.

 Short Odds Meaning

 Short odds are usually available on outcomes that are more than likely to happen during a certain event.
 Short odds are typically priced under Evens (1/1 or 2.0) and can be found on many different betting markets within a bookmakers’ sportsbook.
 A good example of short odds being available would be for a player of Novak Djokovic’s quality taking on a player that is playing his first professional match.
-Djokovic has won plenty of Grand Slam titles and when performing at the top of his game, it would be a huge upset if he was to lose against someone playing their first professional match.
-Therefore, this difference in quality will be recognised by a betting site, as they’ll offer very short odds on Djokovic winning the match.
+Sinner has been the form player on the ATP Tour, and when performing at the top of his game, it would be a huge upset if he was to lose against someone playing their first professional match.
+Therefore, this difference in quality will be recognised by a betting site, as they’ll offer very short odds on Sinner winning the match.

 It can be difficult to maximise your potential return on short odds in the short term unless you’re staking a considerable amount of money.
 However, over the long run, if you’re a skilled bettor that looks into statistics and the purposeful meaning behind each betting selection, then you could see a sizeable amount of profit in the long term, which is exactly what any punter should be striving for.